A resource planning for better project management

 1. Scheduled dates for each task: This should include the duration requested by those working on the project, equipment rental, and project site rental.

-2. The number of resources required for each project task: Many of these are used on a daily basis, so be prepared to set up a detailed schedule to determine how they will be used.
+2. The number of resources required for each project task: Many of them are used on a daily basis, so be prepared to set up a detailed schedule to determine how they will be used.

-Step 1: Make a list of resources
+Step One: Make a List of Resources

-Search profiles in Stafiz
+Search for profiles in Stafiz

-Read more
+Learn more

-Step 3: Create a resource schedule
+Step Three: Create a Resource Schedule

-1. Resource allocation :
+1. Resource allocation:

 Assigning employees in Stafiz

-3. Resource forecasting :
+3. Resource forecasting:

 Conclusion: